 Ibiza’s small sister island of Formentera also awaits you just a few miles south.
 Partake in scuba diving and water sports at Ses Illetes beach, or relax along the shores of Pujols beach.
 Looking to get away from the crowds?
 Instead, anchor in the tranquil waters of Cala Saona on the island’s west coast.
 After, you can sail to the beautiful beaches of the Migjorn sands, while passing the Cap de Barbaria lighthouse.

 The volcanic Canary Islands are so astonishing that five of the seven islands are actually Biosphere Reserves.
 Each island features unique natural elements, combined with distinct personalities.

 Lanzarote, one of the wildest, is home to lava tube caves, volcanic vineyards, and famous artwork from Cesar Manrique.
-Come enjoy a concert in Los Verdes Cave, or head 400 meters above sea level to Mirador del Rio viewing point.
+Why not come enjoy a concert in Los Verdes Cave, or head 400 meters above sea level to Mirador del Rio viewing point.
 Either way, you’ll be impressed by the architecture and artistry found throughout the island.

 Another must-see is Gran Canaria Island.
 Incredible sand dunes and secluded beaches adorn the coastline, while archaeological sites sit amongst inland villages.
-If you want to explore the fusion of street-culture in Las Palmas, tour the modernized port city.
-If you prefer visiting aboriginal sites and villages, head to the former capital, Gáldar.
+So, if you want to explore the fusion of street culture in Las Palmas, tour the modernized port city.
+Additionally, if you prefer visiting aboriginal sites and villages, head to the former capital, Gáldar.
 Whichever areas you choose, the natural abundance of fruit fields, vineyards scattered throughout the island will delight you.